No accelerating scaling cosmologies at string tree level?: Absence of accelerating attractors

 The classical scalar potential with contributions from $p$-form RR-fluxes or 3-form NSNS fluxes ($H_3$) threading the extra dimensions, or from negatively curved\footnote{If positive they would contribute negative terms in 4d.} extra dimensions and D(3+k) branes\footnote{Again, orientifolds would contribute negative terms in 4d.} wrapping internal $k$-dimensional submanifolds one finds \cite{VanRiet:2023pnx}

 where we only display the scaling with respect to $\rho$ and $\tau$.
-The remaining dependencies reside in the various functions labeled $\mathcal{U}$.
+Note that this general form of the potential applies to all five string theories, taking into account that only type II string theories allow D-branes and O planes.
+It is straightforward to add contributions from NS5 branes and they do not change the results below.\footnote{The reason being that their contribution scales as $\rho^{-2}\tau^{-2}$ and we derive below that such scalings do not evade our bounds.} The remaining dependencies reside in the various functions labeled $\mathcal{U}$.
 In terms of canonically normalised scalars $\phi$ (the dilaton) and $\varphi$ (Einstein frame volume) we have

 From this and the canonical kinetic term for $\varphi$ and $\phi$ we can compute the kinetic term for $\rho$ and $\tau$ to find

 We then have the inequality

 To bound this further we introduce some shorthand notation.
 Denote each term in the potential with $V_i$ and the negative power of $\tau$ as $a_i$.
 We see that $a_i$ can only be $-2, -3, -4$.
 We then have